 Funder: Health Resources and Services Administration

-The Pediatric Mental Health Care Access Program (PMHCA) aims to improve mental and behavioral health outcomes for children and youth by equipping pediatric primary care providers with timely access to tele-consultation, specialized training, and care coordination support.
-The program is designed to address critical gaps in pediatric behavioral health, especially in rural and underserved areas, by integrating mental health services into primary care.
-Awardees may establish new programs or enhance existing ones, focusing on increasing provider capacity for early identification, assessment, treatment, and referral of behavioral health conditions in children and youth.
+The Pediatric Mental Health Care Access Program (PMHCA) aims to enhance mental and behavioral health outcomes for children and youth by equipping pediatric primary care providers with timely access to behavioral health tele-consultation, training, and care coordination support.
+The program addresses significant gaps in pediatric mental health services, particularly in rural and health professional shortage areas, by fostering collaborative care models and expanding the capacity of primary care providers to screen, diagnose, treat, and refer youth with behavioral health needs.
+Applicants may propose new programs or expand/enhance existing ones, with a focus on building sustainable infrastructure and partnerships.